I’m forever on the hunt for fast toddler meals that my little one will actually eat—and these Quick Sweet Potato and Cheese Quesadillas fit the bill!

 - 1 cup shredded cheddar or mozzarella cheese

 1. Warm a cast iron skillet over medium heat.
 Pour in a little neutral oil or butter if the pan is dry, then wipe to cover the bottom of the pan with a paper towel.
 (You just need a thin layer of oil.)
-Spread some cream cheese onto the tortilla, then the sweet potato, and place into skillet.
+Spread about 1/8-1/4 cup sweet potato onto one tortilla and place into skillet.

 2. Add about 1/4 cup cheese and place the second tortilla on top.
 Press down.
 Cover and let warm for about 2 minutes.
 Flip and warm for 2-3 minutes more or until cheese is melted.